sculpture by Michele Rushfeldt

 -Dave Hickey, 'Invisible Dragon'

-In 'Rakish Exhibition(ist),' sculptor Michele Rushfeldt installs seven recent works in conjunction with Robert Mapplethorpe’s photograph, Tulips, from 1988.
+In 'Rakish Exhibition(ist),' sculptor Michele Rushfeldt installs eight recent works in conjunction with Robert Mapplethorpe’s photograph, 'Tulips,' from 1988.

 Similar to Mapplethorpe’s coded flower investigations, Rushfeldt’s sculptures take liberties with form, punning on abstractions that rhyme with the human body.
 When installed along with this photograph, the sculptures inhabit the room like an erotic party, replete with instruments and tools, executed in a wide variety of materials from hard steel to pliant latex and bondage tape.
 Many of the sculptures are bedazzled with rhinestones, lending a glint of camp to their otherwise earnest endeavors.